Dillian-B/Dillian-B/README.md

 CS Student
 ----------

-After quitting my job as a welder, I knew I wanted to do something more with computers.
-I eventually got enrolled into a community college and started my pathway into the field of Computer Science.
+I'm an aspiring computer scientist who is passionate about learning, solving problems, and collaborating with others.
+Currently, I'm still in college, but that doesn't mean I'm not eager to expand my knowledge in programming, algorithms, and software development!
+Whether it's through personal projects or working with open-source communities, I'm always open for opportunities to grow and contribute.
+Feel free to message me, and be sure to check out my work.

 *   🌍  I'm based in Washington State
 *   ✉️  You can contact me at [dbonagofski@gmail.com](mailto:dbonagofski@gmail.com)
-*   🧠  I'm learning how to use Unreal Engine and blender in hopes of creating an enjoyable game for others to play!
+*   🧠  I'm learning how to use Unreal Engine and Blender in hopes of growing my understanding of game engines and 3D modelling.
 *   🤝  I'm open to collaborating on projects.

 ### Skills